isomerpages/moe-chijtp/_cca/Clubs & Societies/IJ Youth Mission.md

 All members participate in the annual IJ Youth Msion Inter-school Competition to showcase their community service and programme for the year.
-The IJ Youth Msion (CHIJ Secondary) has attained the Certificate of Distinction from 2014 to 2019 (No competitions from 2020 due to Covid restrictions).
+The IJ Youth Msion (CHIJ Secondary) has attained the Certificate of Distinction from 2014 to 2019 and 2022 (No competitions from 2020 and 2021 due to Covid restrictions).